scaryrawr/scaryrawr.github.io/_posts/2021-01-01-Manjaro-Pipewire.md

 When trying this on Fedora you kind of hit some blocks since packages aren't updated to support pipewire-pulse(audio) as an alternative (there's some [workarounds](https://gitlab.freedesktop.org/pipewire/pipewire/snippets/1165), but I personally ran into issues).

+**EDIT (Jan 18th):** It's been a while since it happened, but Fedora has updated it's packages and now supports easily switching to PipeWire.
+As such...
+I'm back on Fedora.

 So I decided to bite the bullet and try out Manjaro. (warning, I also use fish).

 A big caveat here... is that I jump between GNOME Wayland, GNOME Xorg, i3wm, and sway.
 I feel a lot of the guides and content just expect you to be sticking to just one (I really like tiling managers...
 I for some reason want to run wayland lol, sway isn't fully there yet...).